-Power Tilt Wheel and Telescopic Steering Column
+Power Tilt Wheel

-For vehicles with this feature, the power tilt wheel control is located on the left side of the steering column.
+For vehicles with this feature, the power tilt wheel control is on the left side of the steering column.

 To operate the power tilt feature, push the control up or down to tilt the steering wheel up or down.